lampjunkie/php-datatables/README.md

 3. Implement the getTableId() method

 	   Simply return a unique id for this table instance.
-This id is used ass the html id attribute in the rendered html table.
+This id is used as the html id attribute in the rendered html table.

 4. Implement getter methods to format colummn values